Overview

 Clinical Responsibilities

-Fellows will participate in level-appropriate operative cases across the breadth of pediatric otolaryngology at Children's Healthcare of Atlanta, where more than 8,000 otolaryngology cases are performed annually.
-Fellows will also participate in specialty clinics and have an active role in managing the consult service.
+Fellows will participate in level-appropriate operative cases across the breadth of pediatric otolaryngology at Children's Healthcare of Atlanta, where nearly 10,000 otolaryngology cases are performed annually.
+Fellows typically complete key indicator case minimums by December or January of their fellowship year, leaving ample time for specialization.
+Fellows also participate in both general and specialty clinics at the Center for Advanced Pediatrics and take an active role in managing the consult service.
+Find more information about otolaryngology care at Children's Healthcare of Atlanta here.

 Research and Outreach

 Participation in clinical research is expected during the fellowship year, and support for presentations at national meetings will be provided.
-Accommodations for basic science research or pursuance of a MPH degree can be arranged based on interest.
 There will also be opportunities to participate in international mission work.

 Resident Education

-Direct supervision of PGY-2, PGY-3, and PGY-5 residents will be a daily part of clinical activities.
-Fellows also participate in leading resident didactic sessions.
-Regular collaborative conferences are held with the neuroradiology and pathology departments and are used as a forum to discuss difficult and/or interesting cases.
+Direct supervision of PGY-1, PGY-2, and PGY-4 residents will be a daily part of clinical activities.
+Fellows also participate in leading resident didactic sessions and quality improvement conferences.
+Regular collaborative conference are held with the neuroradiology and speech pathology departments and used as a forum to discuss difficult or interesting cases.
+Opportunities for formal training in medical education are available through Emory University.

 Eligibility and Application